HM Payson & Co. Has $43,000 Stake in Electronic Arts Inc. (NASDAQ:EA)

 Electronic Arts (NASDAQ:EA – Get Rating) last announced its earnings results on Tuesday, February 1st.
 The game software company reported $3.20 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.81 by $0.39.
 The company had revenue of $2.58 billion for the quarter, compared to analyst estimates of $2.66 billion.
 Electronic Arts had a return on equity of 18.59% and a net margin of 9.83%.
 The firm’s quarterly revenue was up 7.4% compared to the same quarter last year.
 During the same quarter last year, the company earned $2.78 earnings per share.
 Analysts forecast that Electronic Arts Inc. will post 5.48 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 23rd.
-Investors of record on Wednesday, March 9th will be given a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a yield of 0.53%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 23rd.
+Stockholders of record on Wednesday, March 9th will be paid a dividend of $0.17 per share.
 The ex-dividend date of this dividend is Tuesday, March 8th.
-Electronic Arts’s dividend payout ratio is currently 30.63%.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 0.53%.
+Electronic Arts’s dividend payout ratio (DPR) is currently 30.63%.

 About Electronic Arts (Get Rating)